-Useful lines from Ben Thanh include 109 or 49 to Tan Son Nhat International Airport, 149 to Saigon Train Station, 1 to Binh Tay Market and Cholon Bus Station, 102 to Mien Tay Bus Station and 26 to Mien Dong Bus Station.
-Most buses have air-con; tickets start at 7000d.
+Useful lines from Ben Thanh include the 109 or 49 to Tan Son Nhat International Airport, 149 to Saigon train station, 1 to Binh Tay Market and Cholon Bus Station, 102 to Mien Tay bus station and 26 to Mien Dong bus station.
+All buses have air-con and the ticket price is usually 7000d.
 Buy your ticket on-board from the attendant.

 Car & Motorbike

-If you plan to ride around Vietnam, try Saigon Scooter Centre is a reliable source for restored classic Vespa scooters, new scooters and trail bikes.
+Saigon Scooter Centre is a reliable source for restored classic Vespa scooters, new scooters and trail bikes.
 Daily rates start from US$10, with a minimum rental period of four days.
 For an extra fee it's possible to arrange a one-way service, with a pick-up of the bikes anywhere between HCMC and Hanoi.

 Metered taxis cruise the streets, but it is worth calling ahead if you are off the beaten path.
-The flagfall is around 12,000d for the first kilometre; expect to pay around 35,000d from Dong Khoi to Pham Ngu Lao.
+The flagfall is around 12,000d for the first kilometre; expect to pay around 25,000d (US$1) from Dong Khoi to Pham Ngu Lao.
 Some companies have dodgy taxi meters, rigged to jump quickly, but both Mai Linh Taxi and Vinasun Taxi can be trusted.
 Uber is popular in the city and the Grab smartphone app also provides similar booking and mapping capabillty for cars.

 Motorbike or car?